Instant Access to State, County and Municipal Public Records

 A Hawaii arrest warrant is a document containing the legal authority conferred on law enforcement officers by the court to apprehend or arrest a person who is suspected or reasonably believed to have committed a crime or is involved in criminal activity.
 An arrest warrant also gives the arresting officer the authority to perform a warrant search on the arrested suspect.
 The arrest warrant can also serve as an active warrant search that authorizes the law enforcement agency to keep investigating the suspect until law enforcement can find the evidence against such a person.

 - Name of the person to be arrested

 - Aliases or other descriptions by which the person is known

 - The offense for which the person is being arrested

 - Order of arrest issued by the court

 - Court summons ordering the arrested person's immediate appearance.

 A misdemeanor under Hawaii law could be a full or a petty misdemeanor.
-Misdemeanors are defined in comparison to felonies as offenses with lesser ramifications.
+Misdemeanors are defined in comparison to felonies as offenses with lesser ramifications according to Hawaii Penal Code.
 A petty misdemeanor is the least consequential offense under Hawaii law and is punishable by a maximum of 30 days in local or county jail and a fine not exceeding $1000.
-Misdemeanors are punishable with up to 1 year in county jail and an offender may be liable to pay up to $2000 fine.
-Crimes classified as misdemeanors include
+Misdemeanors are punishable with up to 1 year in county jail, and an offender may be liable to pay up to a $2000 fine.
+Examples of misdemeanors include:

 - Drug possession